cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

 .. rubric:: Methods

 - ``prepareRun()``: Used to configure the input for each run of the pipeline.
+  If the fieldName for stream or dataset is a macro, their creation will happen during this stage.
 This is called by the client that will submit the job for the pipeline run.
 - ``onRunFinish()``: Used to run any required logic at the end of a pipeline run.
 This is called by the client that submitted the job for the pipeline run.
-- ``configurePipeline()``: Used to create any streams or datasets or perform any validation on the application configuration that are required by this plugin.
+- ``configurePipeline()``: Used to perform any validation on the application configuration that are required by this plugin or create any streams or datasets if the fieldName for stream or dataset is not a macro.
 - ``initialize()``: Initialize the Batch Source.
 Guaranteed to be executed before any call to the plugin’s ``transform`` method.
 This is called by each executor of the job.
 For example, if the MapReduce engine is being used, each mapper will call this method.